Preview:

 Jim: 100 ones.

-Kathi: 100 ones, yeah, because, you know, somebody might not be able to make change and-
+Kathi: 100 ones.
+Yeah.
+Because, you know, somebody might not be able to make change and –

 Jim: Probably not.

-Jim: They can’t make it now (laughs).
+Jim: They can’t make it now.

-Kathi: Right, exactly (laughing).
+Kathi: Right, exactly.
+(Laughs).

-Kathi: Well, and, also, I was on a trip in Northern California where all the power went out for three days and they couldn’t accept our debit card.
+Kathi: Well, and also I was on a trip in Northern California where all the power went out for three days and they couldn’t accept our debit card.
 They couldn’t accept our credit card.
 We couldn’t even pump gas.
-And so the cash we had on hand was really important to us-
+And so the cash we had on hand was really important to us.

 Jim: Yeah.

-Kathi: … so having that on hand.
-Water is always a good thing to have on hand and then that little plan.
+Kathi: So having that on hand.
+Water is always a good thing to have on hand.
+And then that little plan.

-Jim: Not toilet water (laughs).
+Jim: Not toilet water.
+(Laughs).

-John: Sorry I said anything (laughing).
+John: Sorry, I said anything.

-Kathi: If you need to flush a toilet, that … your water becomes toilet water, yes (laughs).
+Kathi: If you need to flush a toilet that your water becomes toilet water, yes.
+(Laughs).

 Kathi: Yeah.